nickjj/ansible-fail2ban/README.md

     port: ssh

     # What protocol does the service use?
-    # OPTIONAL: Defaults to the default tcp listed above.
+    # OPTIONAL: Defaults to the protocol listed above.
     protocol: tcp

     # What filter should it use?